© Sunshine Urbaniak

 2

-Dust some flour on your surface and pizza dough and slowly stretch it to 13-16" round (size of your pan).
+Dust some flour on your surface and the pizza dough, then slowly stretch it to 13-16" round ( or the size of your pan).
 Place it on the pizza pan and adjust to fit.
-Brush olive oil around the edges of the dough and remaining across the rest.
-Spread about 1 cup of the pizza sauce on the dough, leaving a 1-inch border around the edges.
-Place in the oven to pre-cook for 7-10 min, them remove.
-Should stiffen up and be slightly browned.
+Brush olive oil around the edges of the dough and the remaining across the rest.
+Spread about 1 cup of pizza sauce on the dough, leaving a 1-inch border around the edges.
+Place in the oven to pre-cook for 7-10 min, then remove.
+It should stiffen up and be slightly browned.

 3

-Top evenly with mozzarella cheese, and drop 8 tablespoons of the mascarpone cheese onto the pizza, spaced one per slice.
+Next, top evenly with the mozzarella cheese and then drop 8 tablespoons of the mascarpone cheese onto the pizza, spaced roughly one per slice.
 Return to the oven for 5 min, then remove.
-Top with arugula and drizzle some olive oil over it.
-Lastly, sprinkle the parmesan cheese, and a pinch of salt and pepper.
+Lastly, top with arugula, drizzled olive oil, parmesan cheese, and a pinch of salt and pepper.
+Cut into eight slices and enjoy!

 Prosciutto Mascarpone Pizza